Getting Started with Diakon

 - Present the family to children/pre-placement visits.
 After a potential match is made, the foster or adoptive family is introduced to the child.

 - Child placed in home.
-After the child has been introduced to the family, there is a six- to nine-month period of supervision by Diakon Adoption & Foster Care team members.
+After the child has been introduced to the family, there is a six- to a nine-month period of supervision by Diakon Adoption & Foster Care team members.
 Foster care placements may be more intensive, depending on the type and level of placement.